 PRESENTED BY RECOVERY AND PARENT SPEAKERS

 Alumni in Recovery and The Black Poster Project have been collaborating since 2019 to bring a powerful connection of grief and recovery.
 Together presenting an impactful presentation, combining the experiences of individuals who have lost lives to overdose and addiction with the perspectives of speakers sharing their personal stories.
-Presentations are done in in Bergen County and other select areas of Northern NJ and NY.
+Presentations are done alongside the display in Bergen County and other select areas of Northern NJ and NY.

 We can help you plan an assembly-style speaking or classroom-style presentation; either option brings an impactful message to your students and community.
 All members are vetted through our AinR™ Speaker Guidelines and coordinators.
 Let us know if you have any questions and how we can help you plan a presentation.